ropensci/RefManageR/README.md

 ==================================================================================================================
 Important
 -------------------
+9. Name lists need to be converted back to LaTeX from UTF-8!! use `encoded_text_to_latex`
 98. toBibtex - UTF-8 to latex option
 87. merge should handle year and date specially
 90. formatting of name fields with useregex TRUE